Plant Medicine Workshops & Intensive Series

 EARTH IMMERSION SERIES

-Join certified Herbalist and flower essence practitioner Courtney Hall as you plant yourself into earth based healing and ceremony.
+Join certified Herbalist and flower essence practitioner Courtney Hall as you plant yourself into earth and plant-based healing.
 You will meet once a month for 5 months, and conclude with a personal medicine walk at month 6.
 Each class will take place in the woods or on the farm and includes moderate hiking, sun exposure, and an open heart!

 ABOUT YOUR INSTRUCTORS